Dean's Executive Fellowship Cohort Program (Currently Closed)

 - Prepare students to become critical scholars who can theorize and analyze current educational issues that affect the well-being of all learners, which include but are not limited to immigrants, migrants, refugees, minoritized and marginalized population, and LGBTQI community;

 - Prepare students to become community engaged scholars who promote social change in local, regional, state, national, and international communities.

 Program participants will apply and be accepted to the Department of Curriculum and Instruction within a cohort of full-time, international and/or domestic students who are willing to accomplish the mission of the Cohort program, which was inaugurated in Fall 2023.
-Students will be accepted every two years.

 - Must be a full-time and on-campus student